jfxueX/Go/books/local/GoNotebook.md

 Here we’ve defined a struct <code><b>Message</b></code> which contains two values: X and y.
-**Go** uses a very simple rule for deciding if an identifier is visible outside of the package in which it’s defined which applies to both package-level constants and variables, and <code><b>type</b></code> names, methods and fields.
-If the identifier starts with a capital letter it’s visible outside the package otherwise it’s private to the package.
+**Go** uses a very simple rule for deciding if an identifier is visible outside of the package in which it’s defined which applies to both package-level constants and variables, and <code><b>type</b></code> names, methods and fields. *If the identifier starts with a capital letter it’s visible outside the package otherwise it’s private to the package*.

 The **Go** language spec guarantees that all variables will be initialised to the zero value for their type.
 For a **struct** type this means that every field